muratk5n/thirdwave/en/README.md

 positive comments about a possible coalition with leftist party Die Linke.
 Of course shitlib, libcuck, limpdicks piled on him, but I hope he follows through..
-If he does, they could be in a similar situation to US Dems, w Biden / Bernie and others.
+If he does, they could be in a similar situation to US Dems, w Biden and the Dem left.

 ---